 Over time, with prolonged use, the signs and symptoms of Clonazepam abuse will only increase in severity as the person becomes more dependent on the drug and as an addiction begins to manifest itself.
 These signs and symptoms are greatly intensified if a person takes Clonazepam in combination with alcohol or other substances.
 Doctors warn patients to never mix Clonazepam with alcohol or opioid drugs, as it can have devasting consequences.
 Anyone who takes benzodiazepines with alcohol or opioids is putting themselves at risk for overdose, and in some cases, death.

 If you have observed the signs and symptoms of Clonazepam abuse in someone you love, do not hesitate to confront them about getting professional help.
-As previously stated, many people who abuse benzodiazepines are in denial about having a drug abuse problem.
-If this is the case, a licensed addiction intervention specialist can guide you through the process of planning an intervention for your loved one, and can even mediate the intervention if needed.
+A licensed addiction intervention specialist can guide you through the process of planning an intervention for your loved one, and can even mediate the intervention if needed.
 Call the Restore Drug Rehab Center today to speak with our addiction counselors about our proven-effective Clonazepam addiction treatment programs.

 Prior to entering a rehab program, Clonazepam detox is needed for the patient to undergo the process of withdrawal.
 Though there are no medications approved for use in benzodiazepine detox by the FDA, there are over-the-counter drugs and therapeutic techniques available to help manage Clonazepam withdrawal symptoms.
 It is vital for people attempting Clonazepam detox to be in a supervised rehab facility during this time, as the symptoms of withdrawal can cause moderate to severe discomfort.
-Supervised detox at Restore Treatment Center increases the patient’s likelihood of completing the program and breaking his or her physical dependence.
-It also ensures the person’s safety during this trying – and sometimes, unpleasant – time.
+A supervised Clonazepam detox at Restore Treatment Center increases the patient’s likelihood of completing the program and breaking his or her physical dependence.
+It also ensures the person’s safety during this trying, and sometimes unpleasant, time.
 Common withdrawal symptoms that arise during Clonazepam include:

 - Cognitive Behavioral Therapy (CBT)